lesnicaaa/realitylens/README.md

 - If the cube doesn't appear, check that you've granted camera permissions
 - If the cube doesn't move with device orientation, check sensor permissions
 - Performance may vary between devices based on sensor quality and update rates
+- For iOS devices on Safari, if the camera feed doesn't appear after granting permissions, try tapping the screen or reload the page

 ## Development